ibm-cloud-docs/cloud-activity-tracker/tutorials/manage_events_cli.md

 ```
 {: screen}

-This command will count the events for 25 of June, 2017.  {{site.data.keyword.cloudaccesstrailshort}} is a global service, therefore, the days are Universal Time.
-To get a complete local-time day, you will likely need to download multiple UTC days.
+This command will count the events for 25 of June 2017. {{site.data.keyword.cloudaccesstrailshort}} is a global service.
+Therefore, the days are Universal Time.
+To get a complete local-time day, you might need to download multiple UTC days.

-## Step 3: Specify which events to download
+## Step 3.
+Specify which events to download
 {: #tutorial2_step3}

-Before downloading events, create a session.
-The session specifies which events will be downloaded.
+Before you start downloading events, create a session.
+The session specifies which events are downloaded.

 Use the following command to create a session: